nordnet/cordova-universal-links-plugin/README.md

 In the case of iOS integration of the Universal Links is a little harder.
 It consist of two steps:

 1. Register your application on [developer console](https://developer.apple.com) and enable `Associated Domains` feature.
+Make sure your website is SSL ready.
-2. Generate, sign and upload `apple-app-site-association` file on your website (if you don't have it yet).
+2. Generate, and upload `apple-app-site-association` file on your website (if you don't have it yet).

 First one you will have to do manually, but plugin will help you with the second step.